mpfdavis/outputcache/README.md

 ### Status skip

-You can configure outputcache to automatically skip caching responses based on your original status codes too, these settings are unaffected by `options.allowSkip`
+You can configure outputcache to automatically skip caching responses based on your original status codes too (skip3xx, skip4xx, skip5xx), these settings are unaffected by `options.allowSkip`

 ## Performance

 Outputcache has more impact on your application performance the more it gets hit, to help maximise performance:

-- Ensure cache keys as simple as possible; disable querystring and cookie based caching or only allow specific querystring args to be used as keys.
+- Ensure cache keys are as simple as possible; disable querystring and cookie based caching or only allow specific querystring args to be used as keys.
 - Place outputcache as early in the request/response pipeline as possible; to minimise as much code as possible from executing, you should execute outputcache as the first middleware in your routing (after any cookie, body parsers have fired at the server level).
 - Increase your cache size; V8 only gets 1.72GB memory assigned to the process by default, ensure you set a sensible maxItems ceiling, or if you have memory available you could increase --max_old_space_size=MB.
 - Increase ttl of responses; if you can set a longer ttl, you should.
 In cases where some responses can be cached for a longer time than others, you should use cache-control headers to vary ttl for different responses and increase it where possible.
 - Cache 5xx (default) - errors are expensive, especially exceptions.
-Throwing the same errors for the same requests will severely impact performance - you should log them and outputcache can serve your error response from cache.
+Throwing the same errors for the same requests will severely impact performance - you should log them and outputcache can serve subsequent error responses from cache.

-Under a high ratio of cache hits to misses, you will see an inverse relationship between requests and latency
+Under a high ratio of cache hits to misses, you will begin to see an inverse relationship between requests and latency

 ![requests](https://www.dropbox.com/s/of1d38r9l3yx4km/Screen%20Shot%202017-01-13%20at%2015.26.30.png?raw=1)
 ![latency](https://www.dropbox.com/s/prxts69zp1obcel/Screen%20Shot%202017-01-13%20at%2015.26.55.png?raw=1)
+Based on 1m urls

 ## Troubleshooting